Rolls-Royce Silver Wraith: Chassis

 The first cars had an entirely new 127 inch (3226 mm) wheelbase chassis which differed considerably from that of the pre-war Wraith and was much nearer rigid.
 It matched the new Bentley chassis but with an extra 7 inch section added to the centre.
 The new chassis had coil sprung independent front suspension, which required a very rigid chassis to function properly, and at the rear conventional semi-elliptic springs and live axle.
 The braking system was a hydro-mechanical hybrid of hydraulic fronts and mechanical rears using the mechanical servo similar to that of the pre-war cars.

 The last short-wheelbase cars were delivered in November 1953.
 The long, 133 inch (3378 mm), wheelbase chassis was announced in 1951 and the first delivered in January 1952.
 639 were made by the time of the last deliveries in October 1958.

-This was not quite the last Rolls-Royce model to be supplied as a rolling chassis ready for a wide variety of bespoke coachwork designed and made by a rapidly declining number of specialist coachbuilders.
-Most of the bodies selected used "formal" limousine designs.
+This was one of the last Rolls-Royce model to be supplied as a rolling chassis, able to be used with a variety of bespoke coachwork, which was designed and made by a rapidly declining number of specialist coachbuilders.
+Most of the bodies used "formal" limousine designs.

 From 1949 until 1955 customers wishing to buy a Rolls-Royce fitted with a much smaller standard steel body could purchase the Silver Dawn.
 It rode on a chassis seven inches shorter than the Silver Wraith, and was almost identical to Rolls-Royce's Bentley Standard Steel saloon available alongside the Silver Wraith since July 1946.